Moto Trip Now! Features

 The Trips Features: Milestones

 This app is designed to be as easy as possible to either plan your trips and then document them on the road, or to make it up as you go!
-The Trip Milestones feature allows you to plan your trips in advance.
-The "Moto Now" tab will show you how to manually create milestone on the go.
+Selecting the Trip Milestones tab and then using the Add ("+") button presents you with the option of manually creating a milestone or automatically importing milestones you've already created using Google maps.

 Below, you'll see how to import and share milestones, how to use Google Maps to route your trip, milestones and milestone order, and finally how to document your milestones by including notes and photos.

-- Map will overlay a map with milestones (red motorcycle pins are "unachieved" milestones, green are "achieved").
+As soon as you have at least one milestone a Map button appears and will overlay a map with milestones (red motorcycle pins are "unachieved" milestones, green are "achieved").

 I will not cover how to create your own Google map, because Google already covers this.